Reconstruction of charged tracks with Timepix4 ASICs: Abstract

 A dedicated experiment control system is implemented to remotely operate motion stages and power supplies, as well as to monitor the environmental conditions of the telescope.
 The system implementation is divided in the following way: the operation of High Voltage and the monitoring of bias currents (HV control); the operation of the motion stage (motion control); the monitoring of temperature and humidity.
 A block diagram representation of the system is given in~\cref{fig:slow_control}.
-The WinCC Open Architecture (OA) software suite~(WinCCOA) is used to implement the control system, which also provides alarm and logging capabilities.
+The WinCC Open Architecture (OA) software suite~(WinCC OA\footnote{SIMATIC WinCC Open Architecture Portal \url{https://www.winccoa.com/}}) is used to implement the control system, which also provides alarm and logging capabilities.
 The communication between WinCC OA and the hardware is established with a custom server based on the DIM protocol and the Open Platform Communications Unified Architecture~(OPC~UA).

 The HV-control operates two Keithley 2410 Source Meters~\footnote{Tektronix, Inc. 14150 SW Karl Braun Drive, Beaverton, OR 97077.
 United States} that provide independent bias voltages to the $100\mum$ and $300\mum$ thick sensor planes in the default configuration.
 The translation of the telescope along the $x$ and $y$ axes is performed by PI~\footnote{Physik Instrumente (PI) GmbH \& Co.
 KG Auf der Roemerstrasse 1 76228 , Karlsruhe, Germany} motion stages with a repeatability of $2\mum$.